- ARTICLE I: NAME

 ARTICLE XIII: COMMITTEES ^

-The Committees of the Society shall consist of such Standing Committees as herein designated and such special committees as are appointed by the President.
+The Committees of the Society shall consist of such specific Ad Hoc Committees as herein designated and such special committees as are appointed by the President after the Executive Board has deemed it necessary.

-SECTION 1: Preamble.
-The following committees shall be appointed by the President of the Colorado Neuropsychological Society.
-The terms of the members of the standing committee shall be adjusted so that not all members retire at the same time.
-All members of standard committees ordinarily serve for a two year period.
+The terms of the members of the ad hoc committee shall be variable, depending on the needs of the committee at that time.
 Committees ordinarily will consist of the Chair and four other members to establish an odd number of members to succeed themselves as often as desired.
-In the case of resignation or death, a committee member or Chairperson may be replaced by the President.
+In the case of resignation or death, a committee member or Chairperson may be replaced by the President or another Executive Board member.
 Committee members must be members of the Society.
-There will be a minimum of two meetings per year of each committee.
-At the discretion of the Executive Board, and subsequent to a unanimous vote of the Board, the designated Chairs of each standing committee may be reassigned during any one calendar year in order to best meet the leadership needs of the organization.
+At the discretion of the Executive Board, and subsequent to a unanimous vote of the Board, the designated Chairs of each ad hoc committee may be reassigned during any one calendar year in order to best meet the leadership needs of the organization.

 ARTICLE XIV: LOSS OF MEMBERSHIP, GOOD STANDING, AND REINSTATEMENT ^